Guide · job-search

 Recruiter silence usually has one of five causes, in rough order of frequency:

-1. Internal delays — the hiring manager is on vacation, the loop scoring is pending, the headcount is in legal review.
+- Internal delays: the hiring manager is on vacation, the loop scoring is pending, the headcount is in legal review.

-2. Hiring freeze — sudden, common, and HR is told not to communicate it externally for several weeks.
+- Hiring freeze: sudden, common, and HR is told not to communicate it externally for several weeks.
+A hiring freeze is a temporary company-wide pause on new offers, often imposed mid-loop with no external announcement.

-4. Recruiter turnover — your recruiter quit, took PTO, or got reassigned.
+- Recruiter turnover: your recruiter quit, took PTO, or got reassigned.
 Your candidacy fell through a process gap.

-5. You're being held as a backup — the company is in final stages with someone else and doesn't want to formally reject you until that candidate signs.
+- You're being held as a backup: the company is in final stages with someone else and doesn't want to formally reject you until that candidate signs.

+This is just as true after the onsite as after the phone screen; the cause of the silence is upstream of how well you did in the room.
 Notice what's not on this list: "they hated your loop and decided to ignore you."
-Companies that want to reject you almost always send a rejection email — it's the easier option.
+Companies that want to reject you almost always send a rejection email; it's the easier option.
 Silence usually means the situation is messier than rejection.

 The 10/20/done framework

-Here's the protocol that works for most new-grad candidates:
+Here's the protocol that works for most new-grad candidates.
+It maps one-to-one to the numbered how-to steps above.

 Hi [Name],